jamessouth/knockout-demo/art.md

 ![Demo 3](https://raw.githubusercontent.com/jamessouth/knockout-demo/master/images/demo3.png)

 For Demo 3, I experimented with drawing spheres (adapted from [the MDN](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Applying_styles_and_colors#A_createRadialGradient_example)) and I think they turned out great.
 Just a little more complex than stripes but nothing too heavy.
-The font is Limelight, one of many Art Deco Google fonts.
+The font is Limelight, one of many Art Deco-style Google fonts.

 ```javascript
 //(partial) demo3.js - static methods omitted, see link to file below